Deck Reviews & Interviews, Decks, Glorious Decks!, Indie Decks

 Deck Review: The WayHome Tarot

 I got the WayHome Tarot after it had sat on my wishlist for a little while.
 I was a bit uncertain about it, and now I own it I do find it a bit of a mixed bag.
 I feel some of Autumn Whitehurst‘s art, while gorgeous, is internally incongruent and it gives a haphazard vibe to the deck I don’t always connect to.
 But there are so many cards where the imagery is so clever that I am OBSESSED.
 Simple.
 Perfect.
 On point.
-You can tell the co-creator, Bakara Wintner, has a deep affinity with the message of the Tarot, and she has an uncanny knack for making difficult concepts seems straightforward.
+You can tell the co-creator, Bakara Wintner, has a deep affinity with the message of the Tarot, and she has an uncanny knack for making difficult concepts seem straightforward.

 The WayHome Tarot doesn’t come with a guide/LWB, but the creator, Bakara Wintner, has written ‘WTF Is Tarot?‘, a sort-of Tarot guidebook, and it includes the same/similar images as the cards.
 As such, if you buy the book you can simply treat it as a very in-depth LWB!
 I REALLY enjoyed this book: it’s funny, poignant, approachable.
 There’s also some weird similarities between me and the author (we both lost our mums at the exact same age and experienced almost identical encounters with them the day after their deaths – super spooky!), so I felt a natural affinity with the text.
 The only thing that didn’t really resonate for me was I feel she takes an almost exclusively negative view of some of the court cards, that doesn’t really gel with my interpretations.
 Not a criticism, just it was jarring as up to that point I had felt completely in tandem with the author!